compose-spec/compose-spec/spec.md

 ### external

-If set to `true`, `external` specifies that this network has been created outside of Compose implementation.
+If set to `true`, `external` specifies that this network has been created outside of the Compose implementation.
 The latter does not attempt to create it, and raises an error if it doesn't exist.

 In the example below, `proxy` is the gateway to the outside world.
 Instead of attempting to create a network called